Triton-Robotics-Training/Week-2/readme.md

 | Recieving - Baud 1000 | 0   |     | 0   |     | 1   |     | 0   |     | 0   |     | 1   |     | 1   |     | 0   |     | 0   |     | 1   |     | 0   |     | 0   |     | d?      |

 In this example, we are attempting to send the message "Hi!"
-With the recieving baud as only half of the sending baud, we only actually capture the first half of of the bits, so the message we get is a lowercase d, and then the message ends with an incomplete four bits at the end
+With the recieving baud as only half of the sending baud, we only actually capture the first half of the bits, so the message we get is a lowercase d, and then the message ends with an incomplete four bits at the end

-This is an very common way that we've had issues in the past, if we have baud's even slightly off, you can very quickly desync the clocks and begin getting pure garbage.
+This is a very common way that we've had issues in the past, if we have baud's even slightly off, you can very quickly desync the clocks and begin getting pure garbage.
 We had an issue for a month where we had a baud of 115200 that instead should have been 100000.
 We had data that was so close to being good but was simply unusable.

 This link will describe the intricacies of the [Serial Protocol in detail](serial.md) , if you'd like to learn more about the specifics of the protocol and what a packet consists of.